JessGold123/oral-sensory-dysregulation-ffcws-nsch/README.md

 ## Project Overview

 Children with autism often show heightened reactivity to taste, texture, and other oral sensations.
-This sensory reactivity may contribute not only to selective eating, but also to broader emotion regulation difficulties.
-This project explores how early oral sensory behaviors, particularly during feeding, predict later emotion dysregulation, and whether this pathway is moderated by parenting behaviors and ASD diagnosis.
+In addition to selective eating, this sensory reactivity may contribute to broader emotion regulation difficulties.
+The current project explores how early oral sensory behaviors predict later emotion dysregulation, and whether this pathway is moderated by parenting behaviors and ASD diagnosis.

 ## Data Sources